Scenic USA - Georgia

 Christ Church Frederica

-| Photos by Holly and John Patrick
+Photos by Holly and John Patrick

 Today’s Christ Church Frederica, nestled under a shady canopy of moss draped oaks, dates back to 1884.
 The Gothic style church, with its defining belfry, was assembled by shipbuilders and sponsored by lumberman Anson Dodge.
 Losing his bride on a worldwide honeymoon, Dodge ensured his wife’s memory by dedicating the church to her, and entombing her body under the altar.
-All the exquisite stained glass appear as masterpieces.
+All the exquisite stained glass appears as masterpieces.
 While Tiffany is represented with two panels, the largest (inset photo) was designed and executed in Germany.

 At one time Christ Church was the only house of worship on St. Simons Island, attended by residents from 14 surrounding plantations.
 Today, more than 1000 members are involved in church activities, community services, and worldwide charities.
-The church is open for tours nearly every day in the afternoons, with the cemetery closed every Wednesday for routine maintenance.
+The church is open for tours nearly every day in the afternoons, and the cemetery is closed every Wednesday for routine maintenance.

-Copyright ©2010 Benjamin Prepelka
+Copyright © 2024 Benjamin Prepelka

 All Rights Reserved